Discover unique local shops and waterfront restaurants, at the San Francisco Ferry Building.

 4. Discover how the Ferry Building was once the busiest transport hub in America.

 The stunning, beaux arts San Francisco Ferry Building was completed in 1898, and was once a major transportation hub.
 During the heyday of ferry travel, up to 50,000 people passed through this building each day.
 There was even a grand turning circle out the front of the building where cable cars and automobiles pulled up, to drop off passengers.

 5. Learn about the Ferry Building's decline in the 1930s.

-In the late 1930s, the Ferry Building went into a period of decline when ferry traffic dropped off after the opening of the Bay Bridge and Golden Gate Bridge.
+In the late 1930s, the San Francisco Ferry Building went into a period of decline when ferry traffic dropped off after the opening of the Bay Bridge and Golden Gate Bridge.

-The Ferry Building was eventually converted into office space in the late 1950s and 60s.
-Unfortunately many of the original architectural features were removed with this modernization effort.
-For example, the 660-foot long Great Nave that was formerly the light-filled arrival and departure area for visitors, was sectioned off into small offices.
+The Ferry Building was eventually converted into office space in the late 1950s and 60s, and unfortunately many of the original architectural features were removed.
+For example, the 660-foot long Great Nave originally used as the dramatic, light-filled arrival and departure area for visitors, was sectioned off into small offices.

 6. Admire the Ferry Building's stunning restoration in 2003.

 The San Francisco Ferry Building was restored to its former glory between 1999 to 2003, however there were significant changes.